HadiSoufi/LizardAutomation/README.md

+# Notice
+This repository is now archived- this functionality can be better achieved using [Home Assistant](https://www.home-assistant.io/).
+While this script may be useful if you're in need of something extremely lightweight, Home Assistant is significantly easier to set up & maintain, and is probably still lightweight enough for most people.

 # What this is
 A simple script that automatically syncs some Kasa dimmers to a day/night cycle at a location of your choosing.
 I keep reptiles, so I use this to simulate a more natural environment in their enclosures than what off-the-shelf solutions provide.
 I run it on a Pi Zero W, but it should work basically anywhere as long as it's on the same network as your hardware.